Home » Ghosts of Christmas Past (Page 2)

 Henry stood apart for a couple of reasons; things that made him different beyond being someone who was simply “the new kid on the block,” even if only for a few weeks.
 First, his hair was so blond, his complexion so fair, so pale, as to be borderline albino.
 I’d heard the story of our albino calf—a long night in 1883 when a pure white Highland calf brought short-term fame to the McGinnis farm out beyond Fahnstock—but had no idea humans could be born with pigment deficiencies, too.
 Henry was a living tintype.
 His appearance wasn’t as distinctive as his behavior, though, which existed somewhere outside the bounds of childhood.

-He was feral, but not some 19th century waif living in the Schwarzwald, immune to the ways of humankind.
+He was feral, but not some 19th century waif living in the Schwarzwald, uneducated in the ways of his kind.
 Henry’s presence had been cobbled from other disparate sources.
 First, he was prematurely old—an Old Soul, like a handful of others I’ve known—in the sense of reticence that comes from seeing things we ought not; of wandering too near the edge; of Trust betrayed, the contract of childhood broken.
 What you heard contradicted what you saw and what you heard was not the childish talk of pre-adolescence.
 Henry did not speak, so much as converse.

 Perhaps google knows.
 It knows everything.